kubedb/docs/docs/guides/percona-xtradb/configuration/using-config-file.md

 At first, you have to create a config file with `.cnf` extension with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume  in `.spec.configSecret` section while creating PerconaXtraDB object.
 KubeDB will mount this volume into the directory (specified above) of the database Pod.

 In this tutorial, we will configure [max_connections](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_connections) and [read_buffer_size](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_read_buffer_size) via a custom config file for a standalone percona server.
-We will use ConfigMap as volume source.
+We will use Secret as volume source.

 ## Custom Configuration